Information about Flu 2020

 - Children aged 2 to 3 years (date of birth between September 1st 2016 and August 31st 2018 inclusive)

-- NEW Patients aged between 50-64 as per the extended vaccine program we will be sending invites in our second phase likely to be in November/December (subject to vaccine supply)
+- Update 25.11 We have vaccines please call the surgery to book your appointment for patients who are part of the extended vaccine program.
+NEW Patients aged between 50-64 as per the extended vaccine program we will be sending invites in our second phase likely to be in November/December (subject to vaccine supply)

 Not eligible for a surgery flu jab